-Something upset my father one Sunday dinner time, some music heard on that weekly radio show.
+One particular Sunday dinner time, some music heard on Desert Island Discs upset my father.
 Was it Schumann’s ‘Scenes from Childhood‘?
-My father had experienced a private, war-time tragedy in his family.
-In that remembered moment the pent-up pathos spilt out.
-Did someone switch off the radio while this heartbreaking Hemmings history was tearfully told?
+Anyway, something poignant for him…My father had experienced a private, war-time tragedy in his family.
+The melody heard resurrected a remembered moment and pent-up emotion spilt out.
+Did someone switch off the radio, while the heartbreaking Hemmings history was tearfully told to my siblings and I?
+I was eight, my middle brother ten and my elder brother 12.
 He was sobbing so deeply that he was out of breath.
 I had never seen such a dramatic outburst from him previously.

 Family Roots Reconnected

-He forwarded my letter to a cousin of my father’s, who was a Pear Tree Baptist member.
-That retired cousin sent me a letter sometime later in 2000.
-I read it with interest & filed it away.
-I wasn’t curious enough to chase up tis contact.
-How did I know that any of my relatives wanted to hear from me?
-There had been minimal contact in the 1960s and then a long silence.
+He forwarded my letter to a second cousin of my father’s, who was a Pear Tree Baptist member.
+That cousin sent me a letter sometime later in 2000.
+I read it with interest and then filed it away.
+I wasn’t curious enough about my genealogy to chase up this contact.
+Anyway, how did I know that any of my relatives wanted to hear from this eccentrically-related cousin?
+My minimal contact in the year 2000 then led to a long silence.

 Serendipity or something more…?

-I let a day or two pass before putting myself through the emotional grinder a second time.
-This time a kindly voice answered.
+This time Gordon’s kindly voice answered.
 Was I the person who recently phoned from Ireland?
 Quickly, bona-fides were established.
-We then conversed about our respective children’s names & ages etc. He was so grateful that even now, as I recall that dialogue afresh I weep…at God’s wringing deep mercy from a very unpromising family murder / suicide saga.
+We then conversed about our respective children’s names & ages etc. He was so grateful that even now, as I recall that dialogue, I weep…at such deep mercy springing from a very unpromising family murder / suicide saga.

 The “Missing” Cousin Met